Jason Pagliaro

 • Working depth across HL7 v2, FHIR DSTU2, R4, and R5, SMART on FHIR, CDS Hooks, interface engines, APIs, databases, ODBC, and operational launch control.

-• Leadership scope proven through a 22-person support organization, CTO-partnered operations work, post-acquisition integration, and high-pressure national onboarding programs.
+• Product judgment grounded in a 22-person support organization, CTO-partnered operations work, post-acquisition integration, and high-pressure national onboarding programs.

 Proof points